-Mediation is a private process where an individual, the mediator, helps to facilitate a resolution to the dispute between the parties.
+Mediation is a private, voluntary process where an individual, the mediator, helps to facilitate a resolution to the dispute between the parties.
 Parties enter in to mediation voluntarily and are only bound by the outcome if it is agreed by them and recorded in writing.
 By mediating parties can protect themselves against most if not all of the risks associated with litigation.
 This is because mediation is carried out in private and is about negotiating a settlement to the dispute rather than have a third party make a decision which you are forced to live with.
 Mediation usually lasts for a day but in the current environment it can be scheduled over a longer period to allow for technology.
 Since 2016 Hunt ADR has appointed mediators in more than 100 disputes and more than 90% of these have settled at mediation.
 An incredible statistic which demonstrates the power of mediation.

 Arbitration is like a private court where the judge, known as the Arbitrator, issues a decision called an Award.
 The Award is legally binding on the parties.
 Arbitration can be done by a sole arbitrator dealing with documents only evidence or it could include hearings and meetings between the parties and the arbitrator.
 Sometimes there is a panel of arbitrators, a Tribunal, with three arbitrators sitting together.
 As an adversarial process, like at court, arbitration results in a binding outcome where one party will be the victor and the other will be defeated.
 Unlike court hearings though, everything in the arbitration is confidential.
 Since 2016 Hunt ADR has published more than 1000 arbitration awards resolving disputes between businesses, between consumers and businesses and between trade bodies and their members.
 Parties have used our services in mainland Europe, Hong Kong, Singapore and the United States of America.